Sp-cd-prep/Node-notes/Readme.md

 - **MongoDB:** MongoDB is a NoSQL database that stores data in BSON (Binary JSON) format and provides a flexible, schema-less structure.
 It is a database system.

 - **Mongoose:** Mongoose is a JavaScript library that runs on top of Node.js and interacts with MongoDB databases.
 It provides an object data modeling approach and adds features like schemas, validation, middleware, etc. It is an ODM (Object Data Modeling) library.

-In summary, while MongoDB is the database itself, Mongoose is a tool that makes working with MongoDB in a Node.js environment more convenient by providing a higher-level abstraction, data modeling features, and additional functionality.
-Mongoose is particularly beneficial when you need to define and enforce a structured schema for your MongoDB data.

 In Mongoose, the `required` and `unique` options in a schema serve specific purposes when defining the structure of documents in a collection.